 "To see how close to death you were.
-Sure, she fed you...."
-"Fed me?
+Sure, she fed you-" "Fed me?
 That slop?"
 "Exactly.
 She knew you couldn't eat it.
-She was just watching ... waiting.
+She was just watching and waiting.
 Then when you weren't dying fast enough she gave you the hypodermic.
 That one was only a sedative.
 You can bet the next one will be full of poison."
-Garret shivered.
-"Well, you're the boss.
-Okay, so what about a note?
-Do I leave a note?"
-"I thought about that, but I don't think so.
-We sure as hell don't want her hanging around, and if she took the time to read a note, then she's not scared nearly enough.
-The note is out.
-Can't take the chance.
-It's imperative that we scare the hell out of her so she'll run and never look back."
 "I wish I was as sure about this as you are.
-I still think a funeral...."
-"Garrett, how long have you been down here?"
+I still think a funeral-" "Garrett, how long have you been down here?"
 "You know how long.
 Fifteen god-awful years."
 "Then why would she have a funeral at this late date?
 She's told Julita you were dead.
 The guests think you're dead.
-She slipped up when she didn't tell the same story to the help, but thankGod she didn't, otherwise I'd never have known she was lying.
+She slipped up when she didn't tell the same story to the help, but thank God she didn't, otherwise I'd never have known she was lying.
 To everybody who counts, you're as dead as the goddamned bricks in the wall.
 The nine-to-five crowd comes and goes, here one day, gone the next, so what they believe is not important.
-But the others ... the ones who believe you're already dead?
-Hell, man, it would be insane to have a funeral for fifteen-year-old corpse.
+But for the others...the ones who stay, the ones who ask questions, the ones who believe you're already dead...hell, man, it would be insane to have a funeral for a fifteen-year-old corpse.
 I doubt she'll even have a memorial service for Julita.
 If I know Lucretia, she'll probably tell everyone that she had to send her away.
 Whatever the story, it'll be something she can get out of the way as soon as possible to get on with her life."
 "What are you going to do in the meantime?"
 "Stay the hell away from her if I can.
 She already thinks I have a thing for her, and I don't want to encourage her.
 Maybe I can think up something that'll tighten the screws in her coffin."
 Shadoe paced, thinking.
 "She gave you the hypodermic this morning, so she'll probably come down and check on you a little later.
 That's when she needs to see you hanging over the basin."
 When Shadoe turned back, he saw Julita staring longingly at the picnic basket.
 "Julita, are you hungry?"
 Julita nodded timidly, pulling her eyes away from the basket.

 "Garret, is there anything left in the picnic basket?"
 "I don't know.
-I think we drank all the beer and wine."
+I think we drank all the juice."
 He stretched his neck.
 "I see some cheese there."
 Shadoe knelt by the basket and moved the cloth back.
 "Bingo," he said, bringing some chicken and cheese out.
 He put them on the mobile table and Julita scooted out of her father's lap and sat on a stool in front of the table.
 She grabbed up a piece of chicken and began eating voraciously.
 "When was the last time you had anything to eat?"
 Garret asked, looking at her with a curious scowl.